Coffee Marinated Steak

 - 2 pounds beef top sirloin steak (1 inch thick)

 - In a small skillet, toast sesame seeds in butter.
 Add onion and garlic; saute until tender.
 In a large bowl, combine the coffee, soy sauce, vinegar, Worcestershire sauce and sesame seed mixture.

-- Pour half into a large resealable plastic bag; add steak.
-Seal bag and turn to coat; refrigerate for 8 hours or overnight, turning occasionally.
+- Pour half into a shallow dish; add steak and turn to coat.
+Cover and refrigerate for 8 hours or overnight, turning occasionally.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade from steak.
-Grill steak, covered, over medium-hot heat for 6-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill steak, covered, over medium-hot heat for 6-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Warm reserved marinade; serve with steak.
-Yield: 6 servings.

 I made this recipe the 1st time 3 years ago when it came out in a Picnic and Potluck special edition.
 Love it.
 It has become the family favorite now and we always have requests for it.
 We've even had it for christmas dinner with Lobster.
 We use a Flat Iron steak and slice after cooking.
 If there are leftovers we have the next day with sauteed onions and green peppers on a sub roll with melted provolone cheese.
 Love it that way also.